Skip Navigation

 ACCT 350 | 3 Credits

 Course Desc: Prerequisite: ACCT 220 or ACCT 301.
 Analysis and discussion of issues relating to federal financial management.
-The objective is to apply knowledge of the federal process to accounting practice, administer federal grants and contracts, and research federal laws and regulations.
-Topics include the CFO Act, the federal budget, federal contracts and grants, data visualization presentations, and federal financial and information systems.
+The goal is to apply knowledge of the federal process to accounting practice, administer federal grants and contracts, and research federal laws and regulations.
+Topics include the CFO Act, the federal budget, federal contracts and grants, and federal financial and information systems.
 Discussion also covers detection and deterrence of fraud, waste, and abuse.

 Accounting for Government and Not-for-Profit Organizations